-To this point, I do wonder: Are the individual brands (aside from the Kors and DKNY powerhouses) themselves growing?
+To this point, ask yourself: Are the individual brands - aside from the Michael Kors and Ralph Laurent powerhouses - themselves actually maturing or are they just growing in a crunching-of-numbers sense?
 And are we, as the American fashion industry, giving them enough time to do so?

 Vandewal's sentiment, which sheds light on the rapidity with which the American market expects young brands to develop and then ultimately sustain (a task that entails a significant amount of resources and not just the financial ones), is echoed by Dirk van Saene, a designer, who lives and works in Antwerp, oftentimes with fellow Antwerp Six member and partner, Walter Van Beirendonck.
 In 2011, van Saene, who is known for his relatively subdued and elegant aesthetic, especially in comparison to some of the other Antwerp Six members, told Oyster magazine: "Fashion is such a huge investment, both financially and emotionally.
 You see that with young designers now.
 There’s hardly a chance to grow anymore.
 People expect you to be huge in three seasons only."

 So, why is Antwerp, for instance, all that different than the U.S. in terms of fostering design talent?
 Both cities certainly have produced (and continue to produce) quite a bit of significant design talent.

 In terms of size alone, Antwerp is different.
 With a population of a half a million people, Antwerp is tiny in comparison to New York.
 Nonetheless, it has been fostering design talent, albeit, not internationally-known talent, since at least 1633, when the Royal Academy of Fine Art, one of the oldest institutions of its kind in Europe, opened.